enjeeneer/zero-shot-rl/README.md

 [//]: # ([Scott Jeen]&#40;https://enjeeneer.io/&#41;, [Tom Bewley]&#40;https://tombewley.com/&#41; & [Jonathan Cullen]&#40;http://www.eng.cam.ac.uk/profiles/jmc99&#41;)

 ## Summary
 Imagine you've collected a dataset from a system you'd like to control more efficiently.
-Examples of such systems are: household robots, chemical manufacturing processes, autonomous vehicles, or steel-making furnaces.
+Examples of such systems include: household robots, chemical manufacturing processes, autonomous vehicles, or steel-making furnaces.
 An ideal solution would be to train an autonomous agent on your dataset, then for it to use what it learns to solve _any_ task inside the system.
 For our household robot, such tasks may include sweeping the floor, making a cup of tea, or cleaning the windows.
-Formally, we call this problem setting _zero-shot_ reinforcement learning (RL), and realising it in the real-world is the focus of this work.
+Formally, we call this problem setting _zero-shot reinforcement learning (RL)_, and taking steps toward realising it in the real-world is the focus of this work.

+If our dataset is pseudo-optimal, that is to say, it tells us effectively everything there is to know about our system, then the existing state-of-the-art method, Forward Backward (FB) representations, performs excellently.
+On average, it will solve any task you want inside the system with 85% accuracy.
 We look at building agents to perform zero-shot RL when the data we've collecting from the system is _suboptimal_.
 When we say suboptimal, we mean the dataset isn't as large or varied as we'd like it to be.
-For our domestic robot, this may mean the dataset doesn't tell it the extent of the floor, or where the tea-bags are stored, but nevertheless the agent needs to sweep the floor and make our tea.
+For our domestic robot, this may mean the dataset doesn't tell it where the floorspace ends, or where the tea-bags are stored.
+In such instances, FB representations fail because they overestimate the value of the data not present in our dataset.

-If our dataset is pseudo-optimal, that is to say, it tells us effectively everything there is to know about our system, then the existing state-of-the-art method, Forward Backward (FB) representations, performs excellently.;
-In fact, it will on average solve any task you want inside the system with 85% accuracy.
-However, when the dataset is suboptimal, as is the case in any real-world scenario, FB representations fail because they overestimate the value of all the data not in our dataset.
 In RL parlance, we say FB representations _overestimate out-of-distribution state-action values_.
 We illustrate this below in the middle plot:

 <img src="/media/vcfb-intuition.png" width=70% height=auto class="center">